kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 One anchor has crossed one real decision boundary.
 A reusable knob must survive the rest of those controls and work beyond the clip on which it was found.

+So far, though, I am asking phoneme-scale questions of Whisper.
+What happens when the same experiment moves into an LLM capable of extended reasoning?
+If a stable higher-level signature can be found and implanted, perhaps its effect will travel farther—across more layers, more tokens, and a longer sequence of later decisions.
+That is a hypothesis I want to test, not a result I have yet.

 ## How to read the evidence

 The Audio Jacobian Lens is a fitted instrument.
 It uses a first-order map from an intermediate residual state toward a later space that can be read through the vocabulary head.
 The underlying model stays frozen, but the lens and the 34-phone public ARPAbet prototypes are fitted from data, including automatically aligned speech supervision.
 The Yanny steering pilot uses a separate development-only extension for ARPAbet `Y`; it does not modify Whisper or turn the public prototype bank into a phone recognizer.